The Game of Their Lives (2002 film): Release

 The film premiered at the Sheffield documentary film festival.
 Following the documentary's release, the seven members of the team visited England.
 They arrived in London in 2013, and were invited to the Houses of Parliament.
-They also made an appearance on the Everton Stadium pitch and the flag of North Korea flew at the Middlesbrough town hall to greet them.
+They also made an appearance on the Goodison Park pitch and the flag of North Korea flew at the Middlesbrough town hall to greet them.

 The film toured in several American cities.
 The documentary has previously aired on BBC Four.